zahrawiDent/timetable/README.md

 # College Timetable

 A web app to view and export weekly college timetables by group.
-Built with SolidJS, and Tailwind.
+Built with SolidJS, Vite, and Tailwind.

 ## Getting Started